bheuse/NEF_Data_Modeling_Tools/README.md

 ![img.png](images/img_9.png)   ![img.png](images/img_8.png)

 [This tool](https://github.com/bheuse/SQL_Architect_to_OpenAPI) converts an SQL Architect project into an OpenAPI 3.0.2 Data Model & CRUD Operations.
+Swagger is also supported.

 A JSON Schema can also be generated.